 Make rhubarb oatmeal bars for a sweet and tart treat featuring spring’s first fruits!

-With a hearty oat crust and tart but sweet rhubarb filling, these rhubarb crumble bars have something for everyone.
+With a hearty oat crust and slightly sweet, tart rhubarb filling, these rhubarb crumble bars have something for everyone.

 Simple to bake and a delight to eat these old-fashioned rhubarb bars are ideal for weeknight dessert, potlucks, and more.

-If you have homemade canned rhubarb pie filling in your pantry or freezer, these bars are an ideal way to use up a quart.
-If you don’t, there’s a recipe for homemade filling included below.
+If you have homemade canned rhubarb pie filling in your pantry or freezer, this is a great recipe to use up a quart.
+If you don’t, there’s a recipe for making the bard with fresh rhubarb below.

 Staple Ingredients